zmfltm/dominator/README.md

 pnpm start
 ```

-Open http://127.0.0.1:3000 in your browser
+open http://127.0.0.1:3000 in your browser

-Native Windows can also work if `node`, `pnpm`, `yt-dlp`, and `ffmpeg` are all
+Windows can also work if `node`, `pnpm`, `yt-dlp`, and `ffmpeg` are all
-on PATH.
-One PowerShell setup path is:
+on PATH. one PowerShell setup path is

 ```powershell
 winget install -e --id OpenJS.NodeJS.LTS